SAP-samples/abap-cheat-sheets/07_String_Processing.md

-"Since char2 is of type c length 4 (the length is also derived), "characters are truncated in the following example assignment char2 = 'ijklmnopq'. "ijkl
+"Since char2 is of type c length 4 (the length is also derived), "characters are truncated in the following example assignment "Note: In newer ABAP releases, the following statement shows a syntax "warning that the value of the literal (intentionally specified "here like this) is not an admissable value for the target type. char2 = 'ijklmnopq'. "ijkl

 "Trailing blanks after assigning fixed length to variable length string